yaml/yaml-runtimes/README.md

 events or JSON.
 In the docker images they can be found under the `/yaml` directory.

-There is also a `runtime-all` image which contains all processors (as long as we can build all processors on Alpine Linux).
+There is also a `alpine-runtime-all` image which contains all processors (as long as we can build all processors on Alpine Linux).

 ## Dependencies